-In addition to other planned clinical studies sponsored by us, such as initiation of a Phase 2 study evaluating zandelisib plus venetoclax in patients with chronic lymphocytic leukemia ("CLL"), we also plan to support select investigator-initiated studies, including one being conducted at the Cleveland Clinic evaluating zandelisib combined with standard of care in patients with newly diagnosed diffuse large B-cell lymphoma ("DLBCL").
+In addition to other planned and ongoing clinical studies sponsored by us, such as the Phase 2 CORAL study evaluating zandelisib in combination with venetoclax plus rituximab in patients with CLL, in which we plan to dose the first patient by the end of calendar year 2022, we also are supporting select investigator-initiated studies, including one being conducted at the Cleveland Clinic evaluating zandelisib combined with standard of care in patients with newly diagnosed diffuse large B-cell lymphoma ("DLBCL").

-All ongoing studies, as well as planned studies, utilize zandelisib's unique Intermittent Dosing Therapy, or "IDT," intended to optimize zandelisib's therapeutic profile and also support its potential as a backbone for combination approaches with other modalities in the treatment of B-cell malignances.
+All ongoing studies, as well as planned studies, utilize zandelisib's unique ID regimen intended to optimize zandelisib's therapeutic profile and also support its potential as a backbone for combination approaches with other modalities in the treatment of B-cell malignancies.

-Phase 1b Multi-arm Trial
+Phase 1b Multi-Arm Trial